Sports in Jacksonville

 Jacksonville is home to a number of professional sports teams, and the city has a long history of athletics.
 The Jacksonville Jaguars of the National Football League (NFL) compete at the major league level.
 Additionally, the PGA Tour is headquartered in the suburb of Ponte Vedra Beach, where it hosts The Players Championship every year.
+All Elite Wrestling, the second-largest professional wrestling promotion in the U.S. behind WWE, has its headquarters in the Jaguars' stadium, largely due to its shared ownership with the Jaguars.

 In addition, Jacksonville has a number of minor league and semiprofessional sports teams.
-These include the Jacksonville Jumbo Shrimp baseball team, the Jacksonville Icemen ice hockey team, the Jacksonville Sharks indoor football team, the Jacksonville Axemen rugby league team, and the Jacksonville Giants basketball team.
+These include the Jacksonville Armada FC, Jacksonville Jumbo Shrimp baseball team, the Jacksonville Icemen ice hockey team, the Jacksonville Sharks indoor football team, the Jacksonville Axemen rugby league team, and the Jacksonville Giants basketball team.

 Jacksonville is also home to two universities, Jacksonville University and the University of North Florida, which compete in NCAA Division I. Several college sporting events are also held in Jacksonville annually.

 Professional sports

 Jacksonville is home to one major league professional team — the Jacksonville Jaguars of the National Football League — and several minor league teams.